|Researchers at RIHN|

 |URASHIMA Hiroko||MS&AD Insurance Group Holdings, Inc.|

-Figure 1 Ecosystem-based disaster risk reduction not only lowers disaster risks but also receives benefits of ecosystem services by reducing the exposure of human activities in high-hazard locations and supporting human activities in low-hazard places.
+Figure 1 Ecosystem-based disaster risk reduction not only lowers disaster risks but also enhances benefits of ecosystem services by reducing the exposure of human activities in high-hazard locations and supporting human activities in low-hazard locations.

-Climate change impacts natural and human systems and is projected to intensify in the future.
-Our project focuses on natural disasters, and it aims to contribute to risk reduction and management strategies.
-Climate change or natural disaster risks result from the interaction between a climate-related hazard, and the exposure and vulnerability of human activities (Fig. 1), so that adaptation to natural disaster risk can be realized by reducing exposure (e.g. by improving land use) and vulnerability to hazards.
+Climate change impacts natural and human systems, and is projected to intensify in the future.
+Our project focuses on reducing risk and developing management strategies related to natural disasters.
+The risk of natural disasters results from the interaction between a climate-related hazard, and the exposure and vulnerability of human activities (Fig. 1), so that adaptation to natural disaster risk can be realized by reducing exposure (e.g. by improving land use) and vulnerability to hazards.

 Hard-engineering natural disaster countermeasures have target safety levels, below which natural disasters can be prevented.
 Although these countermeasures are effective if the hazard level of natural disaster is below the target safety level, we are increasingly faced with situations in which hazard levels exceed safety levels, resulting in devastating natural disasters.
 Eco-DRR approaches focus on lowering the exposure of human activities to natural hazards, so reducing, if not preventing, associated losses and damages.
 Eco-DRR approaches, meanwhile, take advantage of the multi-functionality of ecosystems, so complementing conventional approaches to natural disaster management, although the effectiveness and multi-functionality of Eco-DRR is not yet clearly and quantitatively understood.